SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AccessControl.rst

 Swift provides three different :newTerm:`access levels` for entities within your code.
-These access levels are relative to the source file in which an entity is defined, and also relative to the module the source file belongs to.
+These access levels are relative to the source file in which an entity is defined, and also relative to the module that source file belongs to.

 * :newTerm:`Public access`
-  enables entities to be used within any source file inside their defining module, and also in a source file from another module that imports the defining module.
+  enables entities to be used within any source file from their defining module, and also in a source file from another module that imports the defining module.

 * :newTerm:`Internal access`
-  enables entities to be used within any source file inside their defining module, but not in any source file outside of that module.
+  enables entities to be used within any source file from their defining module, but not in any source file outside of that module.

 * :newTerm:`Private access`
-  means that entities are available within their defining source file only.
+  means that entities can be used within their defining source file only.

 Public, internal, and private access are typically used as follows: